Pin Me

 Know What's Expected

-Primary Functions of a Project Manager Since the functions of a Project Manager vary from company to company and from industry to industry, if you plan to accept an offer to become a Project Manager, you must define what a Project Manager in your case is.
-Don't rely on any sources but check what's written in your job description.
+Since the functions of a Project Manager vary from company to company and from industry to industry, if you plan to accept an offer to become a Project Manager, you must understand what your responsibilities will be.
+Don’t rely on any sources other than checking what’s written in your job description.
 This will help you to avoid confusion and misunderstandings.
 You do need to clarify what you must do and what is outside the scope of your competencies.

 In other companies a Project Manager is the boss for the project and he or she has a lot of power – he or she decides on technical issues, oversees development and quality, and very often makes all the financial decisions within a predetermined budget, though in some cases sanction from the CFO or another executive might be required.
 With such drastic variations in what a Project Manager could do, even if you already have significant experience in project management, you certainly need to ask some questions before you sign the contract.